jzbor/raw-to-jpg/README.md

 - `opencv-python` from https://pypi.org/project/opencv-python/
 - `opencv` from whereever it is shipped for your os

+For the linux gui you need `python-gobject` (https://pypi.org/project/PyGObject/)

 These are now set in requirements.txt for easier install.

 It also requires `libraw` to be installed.